dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/loggermessage.md

 `LoggerMessage` provides the following performance advantages over Logger extension methods:

 * Logger extension methods require "boxing" (converting) value types, such as `int`, into `object`.
-The `LoggerMessage` pattern avoids boxing by using static `Action` fields.
-The static `Action` fields define logging messages for strongly-typed extension methods.
+The `LoggerMessage` pattern avoids boxing by using static `Action` fields and extension methods with strongly-typed parameters.
-* Logger extension methods must parse the message template (named format string) every time a log message is written.
-Using `LoggerMessage` only requires parsing a template once when the message is defined.
+* Logger extension methods must parse the message template (named format string) every time a log message is written. `LoggerMessage` only requires parsing a template once when the message is defined.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/logging/loggermessage/sample/) ([how to download](xref:tutorials/index#how-to-download-a-sample))

-The sample app demonstrates `LoggerMessage` features with a basic quote tracking database.
-The app adds, deletes single, and deletes all quotes from an in-memory database.
-As these operations occur, log messages are generated using static extension methods that trigger logging actions.
+The sample app demonstrates `LoggerMessage` features with a basic quote tracking system.
+The app adds and deletes quotes using an in-memory database.
+As these operations occur, log messages are generated using the `LoggerMessage` pattern.

 ## LoggerMessage.Define